Personal boundaries: why they’re important for children

 - Who could you talk to if you’re worried about something?

-- Could you sit in this person’s lap?
+- Would it be safe or appropriate to sit in this person’s lap?

-- Which people can collect you from school?
+- Which people do you feel safe with collecting you from school?

-Your older child might want to do the activity more independently.
+If your child is older, they might want to do the activity more independently.
 Your child could add people to the circles, and then you could talk with your child about why they’ve chosen those people.
 Encourage your child to think about any people they might have missed.

 All children learn and develop through play.
 Our articles on play and autistic children and play and children with disability are great starting points for adapting this activity guide for children with diverse abilities.
 You might also like to explore our activity guides for children with diverse abilities.